Easy homemade gluten free and vegan bagels that are soft, chewy, and delicious! Make them big or mini sized. Top 14 allergen free.

 - Blueberry – Fold ½ cup frozen blueberries into dough while making

-- Cinnamon Raisin – fold ½ tsp cinnamon and ¼ cup raisins into dough while making
+- Cinnamon Raisin – fold ½ teaspoon cinnamon and ¼ cup raisins into dough while making

 - Chocolate Chip – fold ½ cup mini chocolate chips into dough while making